fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 }
 {% endhighlight %}

-Ignoring the bad practice of not checking the result of `malloc`, we can see that we allocate an array of size WIDTH times HEIGHT to represent our two-dimensional array.
+Ignoring the bad practice of not checking the result of `malloc` (and not subsequently freeing it), we can see that we allocate an array of size WIDTH times HEIGHT to represent our two-dimensional array.
 The nested `for` loops iterate through the data as though it were a two-dimensional array of size WIDTH by HEIGHT.

 As an aside, it's important to note that data in C is stored in <i>row-major order</i>.
 This means that consecutive elements in a single <i>row</i> are stored contiguously in memory, as opposed to <i>column-major order</i>, where elements in a <i>column</i> are stored contiguously.
 Here's a visual comparison: